How to maintain good mental health during winter? – Telemundo New York (47)

 Having the tools to avoid negative thoughts and have a better mood can be the key to not falling into depression.

-For this reason, Telemundo 47 spoke with the coach wellness and creativity Juliana Sánchez Trujillo who offered us different recommendations to feel good and lift our spirits during the season.
+For this reason, Telemundo 47 spoke with the coach of well-being and creativity Juliana Sánchez Trujillo who offered us different recommendations to feel good and lift our spirits during the season.

 What activities can I do?
 How should I feed myself?
 These are questions that Juliana Sánchez answers, but before she reminds us that there is no need to apply all the tips at the same time for it to work.